ttscoff/searchlink-plugins/README.md

 | `!dlong tomorrow 8am` | Thursday, November 2nd, 2023 at 8:00am|

 ***This plugin requires that PHP be installed on the system, either with the Apple Command Line Utilties (I think), or with Homebrew (`brew install php`).***

+### ManPage

+This plugin searches mapages.org for a matching command and returns the url, including command name and man section, e.g. `https://manpages.org/lsof/8`, as well as a title with a brief description of the command.
+So running SearchLink on `!man lsof` would return `[lsof](https://manpages.org/lsof/8 "lsof (8): list open files")`.
+If the search term contains multiple words, they'll be parsed individually until one of the words gets at least a partial search result, the shortest of which will be used.

 ### MixCase